Discover your personal visual style

 5. BE DECISIVE WHILE STYLING

-Every time you are doing something you basically make a style decision.
-When you're taking a photograph, arranging flowers, hand-dying your silk fabric or styling a table vignette to your blog post, you make a style decision.
+Every creative decision you make defines your style.
+When you're taking a photograph, arranging flowers, hand-dying your silk fabric, or styling a table vignette to your blog post πŸ‘‰πŸ» you make a style decision.
+Be conscious of these decisions and try to narrow down your visual style.

-There are many ways to cultivate your own visual style but the best advice is to experiment a lot and be inspired by others!
-Be true to yourself!
+There are many ways to cultivate your visual style, but the best advice is to experiment and be inspired by others while staying true to yourself.

-I hope these tips can help you to start finding your own visual style!
+I hope these tips help you in discovering and refining your unique visual style.

 Petra Veikkola